RonStrauss/shufersal/README.md

 ## Installation

-To install and run this project locally, follow these steps:
+To install and run this project locally, follow these steps (the environment variables are already included in the project):

 1. Clone the repository: